Polymer/old-docs-site/docs/polymer/styling.md

 ### polyfill-next-selector {#at-polyfill}

 The `polyfill-next-selector` selector is used to replace a native CSS selector with one that will work under the polyfill.
-For example, targeting distributed nodes using `::content` only works under native Shadow DOM.
-Instead, you can tell {{site.project_title}} to replace said rules with ones compatible with the polyfill.

 To replace native CSS style rules, place `polyfill-next-selector {}` above the selector you need to polyfill.
 Inside of `polyfill-next-selector`, add a `content` property.
-Its value should be a CSS selector that is roughly equivalent the native rule. {{site.project_title}} will use this value to shim the native selector.
-For example:
+Its value should be a CSS selector that is roughly equivalent to the native rule. {{site.project_title}} will use this value to shim the native selector.

-    polyfill-next-selector { content: ':host .bar'; }
+For example, in earlier versions of {{site.project_title}} targeting distributed nodes using `::content` only worked under the native Shadow DOM.
+This is no longer the case and in polyfilled browsers the `::content` elements will be removed.
+Under the polyfill, the following selector:

-    ::content .bar {
+    .foo ::content .bar {
       color: red;
     }

-    polyfill-next-selector { content: ':host > .bar'; }
+Becomes:

-    * ::content .bar {
+    .foo .bar {
-      color: blue;
+      color: red;
     }

+This means you only need `polyfill-next selector` when doing something that would not work if `::content` were removed.

+For example: `::content > *` will not work in a polyfilled browser because `> *` is not a valid selector.
+This selector could be rewritten as follows:

+    :host ::content > * { }

+or as:

-    polyfill-next-selector { content: '.container > *'; }
+    polyfill-next-selector { content: ':host > *' }
-    ::content * {
+    ::content > * { }
-      border: 1px solid black;
-    }

 Under native Shadow DOM nothing changes.
 Under the polyfill, the native selector is replaced with the one defined in its `polyfill-next-selector` predecessor.
-The previous examples would be shimmed into:

-    x-foo .bar {
-      color: red;
-    }

-    x-foo > .bar {
-      color: blue;
-    }

-    x-foo .container > * {
-      border: 1px solid black;
-    }

 ### polyfill-rule {#at-polyfill-rule}